dat-ecosystem-archive/dat-node/readme.md

 })
 ```

-## Getting Started

-Dat-js provides an interface for sharing and downloading files, like we do in the Dat command line tool.
-Dat-js works great if you want to manage Dat folders in a way that is compatible with the Dat CLI and other Dat tools.

-### Installation
+## Installation

 ```
 npm install dat-js
 ```

-### Usage
+## Usage

+Dat-js provides an interface for sharing and downloading files, like we do in the Dat command line tool.
+Dat-js works great if you want to manage Dat folders in a way that is compatible with the Dat CLI and other Dat tools.

 Dat-js works the same way as the command line tool.
 There are two basic operations: